 Management is responsible for the other information.
-The other information comprises the Chairman's report but does not include the consolidated financial statements and our auditors' report thereon, which we obtained prior to the date of this auditor's report.
+The other information comprises the Chairman's report, which we obtained prior to the date of this auditors' report, but does not include the Group's consolidated financial statements and our auditors' report thereon.